Mila (2001 film): Plot

 Upon the assumption of Fidel V. Ramos as president, some of the Metro Manila teachers who went on hunger strike became sick.
 Linda and Teresa saw Mila and asked her to visit them.
 There, she was reunited with her fellow co-teachers.
 As she returns to Ermita, Mila, Winona, and Peklat see Rona bringing Leni to an American pedophile by Kalbo, who is a known pimp in Ermita.
 But, Mila told the American that he can be subjected to possible imprisonment or deportation.
 The American understood what Mila said and left.
 This left Rona furious.
+As time goes by, Mila would suffer from coughs due to her life living in the streets of Ermita.
 Kalbo was arrested for the exploitation of minor women.
 When Winona saw it, she feared that she might be a target.
-As time goes by, Mila would suffer from coughs due to her life living in the streets of Ermita.
 Her lifeless body was found along the shores of Manila Bay.
 Afterwards, by order of Mayor Alfredo Lim, all nightclubs and bars in the red-light district of Ermita were closed, causing some of the GROs to lose their livelihood.
 Rona and Leni decided to go to Carmona, Cavite to start a new life, and Rona reconciled with Mila.
 She would visit her ailing mother.
 Mila would ask her why she abandoned Mila, and they reconciled.
 One rainy evening, Mila decided to join a fellow homeless family despite her deteriorating health, before going to sleep with only an umbrella.

-The next morning, Belat and Peklat tried to wake up Mila, but she never woke up.
+The next morning, Belay and Peklat tried to wake up Mila, but she never woke up.
 Mila was given a hero's funeral by her fellow teachers, attended by her students and from Ermita.
 It was also during Mila's funeral that the teachers who went on strike were reinstated to their teaching duties.